 |Car type||Electric range||Economy||CO2|

 The Range Rover PHEV will go down in history as the first plug-in hybrid from the company.
 However, it’s certainly not the first luxury SUV with this technology.
-The Volvo XC90 T8 Twin Engine and Audi Q7 e-tron do much the same job – and, in some cases, for quite a bit less money.
+The Volvo XC90 T8 Twin Engine does much the same job – and for quite a bit less money.

 The PHEV is powered by the combination of a 2.0-litre petrol engine and an electric motor, which produce a total of 399bhp.
 That’s enough for a 0-62mph time of 6.4 seconds, a claimed 91mpg and impressive CO2 emissions of 75g/km – or a little worse than that if you buy the larger and heavier long-wheelbase version.

-It’s the low CO2 figure that really gives this PHEV its appeal.
+The low CO2 figure is what really gives this PHEV its appeal.
 Its 16% Benefit-in-Kind (BiK) rating means company-car users who choose a Range Rover will save a fortune in tax compared to the diesel models, which are rated in much higher groups.

 On electric power, the PHEV has a range of 31 miles and you can charge it fully from flat in just under three hours from a wall box – or in seven and a half hours from a domestic socket using the charge cable provided.
 Above all, running the car on the electric motor really suits it.
 Driving around in near silence actually enhances the luxurious feeling you get in a Range Rover.